Sapna06-patil/calculator/README.md

 # calculator
-Calculator functions using html css and javascript
+Calculator functions using html css and javascript.